johnwbyrd/splintercat/docs/design.md

 ### Step 3: Validate Incrementally

 You don't want to resolve 50 conflicts and then discover the build is broken.
-The system uses strategies to decide when to build and test:
+You configure a strategy to decide when to build and test:

 - **optimistic**: Resolve everything, then test once (fast but risky)
 - **batch**: Resolve 10 conflicts, test, repeat (balanced)
 - **per-conflict**: Resolve one conflict, test immediately (slow but safe)

-A planner LLM picks the strategy based on the merge size and complexity.
+The strategy is configured by the user in config.yaml, not chosen by an LLM.

 ### Step 4: Recover from Failures

-When the build breaks, a summarizer LLM reads the build log and extracts what went wrong.
-Then the planner LLM decides how to fix it:
+When the build breaks, retry the current batch with the error log as additional context.
+The resolver sees what went wrong and can make better decisions on the second try.

-- **retry-all**: Re-resolve all conflicts with the error message as additional context
-- **retry-specific**: Re-resolve just the conflicts that probably caused the error
-- **bisect**: Binary search to find the bad resolution
-- **switch-strategy**: Change to a more conservative approach (batch → per-conflict)
-- **abort**: Give up and ask a human for help

-The system tries up to 5 recovery attempts before giving up.
+After max_retries (default 3) attempts, abort and ask for human help.

 ### Step 5: Finish